airou-lab/website/README.md

 The codebase for the static AirLab website.

 Source files can be uploaded to the hosting server via SFTP.
-See Golnaz for help doing this via FileZilla, or utilze the `deploy.sh` script to deploy the site.
+See Golnaz for help doing this via FileZilla, or utilize the `deploy.sh` script to deploy the site.

 Hosted URL: https://ou.edu/airou